1192 Assistant Director, Recruitment

 GENERAL FUNCTION

-The Assistant Director, Admissions - Diversity Outreach and Recruitment is primarily responsible for the development and implementation of the University’s recruitment plan for increasing underrepresented student populations.
-Under the supervision of the Director of Admissions, the Assistant Director of Admissions - Diversity Outreach and Recruitment assists in the formulation and implementation of best practices, relationship building, marketing initiatives, and key programming efforts designed to have a positive impact on the enrollment behavior of students from diverse backgrounds.
-The Assistant Director of Admissions - Diversity Outreach and Recruitment works collaboratively with all admissions staff and graduate assistants to coordinate and supervise diversity recruitment initiatives as assigned, represents Missouri State University at college fairs and high school/community college recruitment visits, and counsels prospective students and their parents regarding admission requirements, academic programs, financial aid and scholarships, resident life and housing, and student organizations and activities.
-Using professional judgment and established University admission policy, the Assistant Director, Admissions - Diversity Outreach and Recruitment performs individual review of application documents of applicants in their territory who do not meet scale and/or core admission criteria, as well as applicants who have submitted the supplemental form and/or an appeal for admission as an exception, in order to make an admission decision and determine scholarship eligibility.
-The Assistant Director, Admissions - Diversity Outreach and Recruitment provides creative oversight and direction towards the development of publications, web pages, and communications designed for under-served student populations and responds to written, phone, email, and in-person inquiries.
-The Assistant Director, Admissions - Diversity Outreach and Recruitment meets with visiting students and parents, makes formal presentations, and plans activities and events in various cities for under-served students/families, high school counselors, community-based organizations, and access programs.
-The Assistant Director, Admissions -Diversity Outreach and Recruitment works with the Director of Admissions to outline and manage budgeted expenditures related to marketing to under-served student populations and monitors, measures, and performs statistical analysis of data to determine the effectiveness of outreach strategies related to enrollment goals.
+The Assistant Director, Recruitment is primarily responsible for the development and implementation of University recruitment plans for increasing FTNIC and transfer student enrollment.
+Under the supervision of the Director of Admissions, this position assists in the formulation and implementation of best practices, relationship building, marketing initiatives, and key programming efforts designed to have a positive impact on the enrollment behavior of future students and relationships with other critical stakeholders.
+The assistant director supervises an admissions counselor focused on special projects related to new student recruitment.
+This role works collaboratively with all admissions staff and graduate assistants to coordinate and supervise outreach and recruitment initiatives as assigned, represents Missouri State University at college fairs and high school/community college recruitment visits, and counsels prospective students and their parents regarding admission requirements, academic programs, financial aid and scholarships, resident life and housing, and student organizations and activities.
+Using professional judgment and established University admission policy, the Assistant Director, Recruitment performs individual review of application documents of applicants in their territory who do not meet scale and/or core admission criteria, as well as applicants who have submitted the supplemental form and/or an appeal for admission as an exception, in order to make an admission decision and determine scholarship eligibility.
+This position provides input towards the development of publications, web pages, and communications designed for students and responds to written, phone, email, and in-person inquiries.
+The Assistant Director, Recruitment meets with visiting students and parents, makes formal presentations, and plans activities and events in various cities students/families, high school counselors, and community-based organizations.
+This position works with the Director of Admissions to outline and manage budgeted expenditures related to marketing and monitors, measures, and performs statistical analysis of data to determine the effectiveness of outreach strategies related to enrollment goals.

 MINIMUM ACCEPTABLE QUALIFICATIONS